rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Corresponding EAD element(s):**  ``<unittitle></unittitle>``

-#### 5.1.2.2 Series/Subseries title
+### 5.1.2.2 Series and subseries titles

-At the series and subseries levels, the title statement must also include a description of the record types represented.
+At the series and sub-series levels, the title statement must also include a description of the record types represented.

 **Examples:**